phillc73/abettor/README.md

 ### To Do

-* Cancel Bet Functions
-* Account Management Functions
 * More functions!
-* Graceful error handling
+* More error handling
+* Support in-play betting with live prices
 * Develop a Shiny web app for demonstration purposes
 * See if `data.table` makes things quicker